User Interaction Model

 Getting a Prompt

-To retrieve a specific prompt, clients send aprompts/get
+To retrieve a specific prompt, clients send aprompts/get request.
+Arguments may be

 auto-completed through the completion API.